 I started with the Jersey Crab on Toast which was delicious, followed by the Josper Grilled Bass Fillet which was cooked perfectly, alongside some Parmesan and Truffle Hand Cut Chips that pretty much changed my life and have made me only want to eat Truffle Chips, and I finished with the White Chocolate Ball and Brownie which was indeed a huge white chocolate ball which was melted by the waiter pouring warm chocolate sauce onto it, which then melted onto the brownie that was sitting underneath.. incredible!

-Sunday morning provides the chance to get out on the water again but this time without so much exercise!
+Day 2 in Jersey and Sunday morning provides the chance to get out on the water again but this time without so much exercise!

 We donned some red jackets and a life jacket provided to us by Island RIB Voyages and hopped onto the boat.
 Mario was our guide and skipper and he really helped make the trip unforgettable.
 We sailed out of the bay at a reasonably leisurely pace but before long we were speeding up for a true RIB experience!